 100 Years Of Science Banner

-The New Zealand Institute of Public health and Forensic Science (PHF Science) has a proud legacy, stretching back to the Department of Scientific and Industrial Research, founded in 1926.
+The New Zealand Institute of Public health and Forensic Science (PHF Science) inherits a proud legacy, stretching back to the Department of Scientific and Industrial Research, founded in 1926.

 Together, these stories highlight how our expertise and innovations have supported critical government decision-making.
 They reflect a strong foundation built over the past century and the role we will continue to play in helping Aotearoa protect its people, respond to challenges, whilst preparing for the future.